 Matt Reeves’ The Batman is a sweeping, three-hour elegy on just how miserable it is to be Batman.
 For much of the film, Robert Pattinson’s Dark Knight looks on the verge of a nervous breakdown: Black eye makeup streaks his dour face; strands of unkempt hair drape downward in all directions, as if Bruce Wayne just got fired from an emo band.
 He growls and scowls in the deepest shadows of Gotham, all while composer Michael Giacchino’s piano octaves toll like ominous church bells.
 In fact, I can now safely say that owning a black cape, a bulletproof sports car, and a badass utility belt couldn’t possibly seem like less fun.

 In spite of this unrelenting aesthetic of grimy grimness, The Batman ends up being a pretty good take on the character.
 For this reboot, Reeves follows the lead of Christopher Nolan’s Batman Begins, showing us a young Bruce Wayne, very early in his career of handing out late-night ass-whoopins.
 Alfred Pennyworth (Andy Serkis), who acts as Bruce’s butler, assistant detective, and surrogate father, is already weary of his charge’s debilitating obsession.
 As the film begins, Gotham’s pig-dog mayor (Rupert Penry-Jones) gets brutally murdered.
-The killer stages the scene like something out Se7en, and leaves a tantalizingly riddle that seems directed solely at Batman.
+The killer stages the scene like something out of Se7en, and leaves a tantalizing riddle that seems directed solely at Batman.
 Soon, more elites turn up dead, and the Riddler (Paul Dano) unveils an ugly, complex conspiracy that could very well shred the fabric of the city.

 If that sounds like an intriguing plot, you’re in luck!
 Reeves actually cooks up enough story for several more movies: As Batman goes into Law and Order mode, he wades neck-deep into the Gotham underworld and meets Carmine Falcone (John Turturro, who reminds me just a smidge of Abe Vigoda in The Godfather).
-Falcone is the city’s preeminent mafioso, with influence deep in its legal and political machinery.
+Falcone is the city’s preeminent mafioso, with influence in its legal and political machinery.
 Just below him is Oswald Cobblepot (an unrecognizable Collin Farrell), a burly, mid-level hood with higher aspirations.
 Turns out, these scumbags also play a part in the Riddler’s nefarious plot.

 Wait, there’s more!
 Batman also crosses paths with Selina Kyle (Zoë Kravitz), a resourceful thief who pulls jobs in a slinky catsuit.
 Kyle also has mysterious connections to Batman’s investigations, plus a powerful vendetta against Falcone himself.
 Batman gains a steadfast partner in Jim Gordon (Jeffrey Wright), one of the few clean cops left on Gotham’s police force.
 Finally, we learn new revelations about Bruce’s parents, and follow the deadly race to be city’s next mayor.